 The clinic has represented clients in 20 appeals since it began in 2003.
 These included habeas and direct criminal appeals in the Sixth Circuit, a BIA appeal, an amicus brief to the Ohio Supreme Court, and an appeal to the Kentucky Supreme Court.

 Clinic students have the opportunity to review lower court record, find issues, write the first and second (and perhaps third) draft of briefs, and participate in a mock oral argument in a Sixth Circuit courtroom.
-Guest speakers during the 2013-2014 academic year include Sixth Circuit Clerk Susan Rogers and Hon.
+Past guest speakers have included Sixth Circuit Clerk Susan Rogers and Hon.
 Danny Boggs of the U.S. District Court of Appeals for the Sixth Circuit.
 The clinic has won more than half of its cases, with recent wins including a reversal after previous counsel filed an Anders brief and getting a habeas grant overturning a life sentence where the prosecutor used perjured testimony to obtain a murder conviction.